nicksstapleton/blog/_posts/2026-02-03-logos-discounts.md

 ## 5. 🎓 Academic Student Discount

 If you're a seminary student, sign up for the [Logos Academic Discount](https://logos.sjv.io/eKOJPj)!
-This student discount will get you 30% off of a Logos library and up to 50% off of essential academic resources.
+This student discount will get you 30% off of a Logos subription AND library as well as up to 50% off of essential academic resources.

 ## 6. 📦 Is the resource you want included in a library?